AventusDAO/avn-bridge/README.md

 - Click the `Read as Proxy` tab
 - Click on the `Implementation contract` link
 - From its `Code` tab copy both the `AVNBridge.sol` code (at the top of the files) and the `IAVNBridge.sol` code (at the bottom of the files) over their respective local versions in your `contracts` directory.
-- Note: If the pragma version at the top of the contracts has changed since (eg: from "pragma solidity 0.8.21" to pragma solidity "0.8.17") then the `solidity.compilers.version` value in `hardhat.config.js`'s `module export`s will also need updating to match.
+- Note: If the pragma version at the top of the contracts has changed since (eg: from "`pragma solidity 0.8.21`" to "`pragma solidity 0.8.17`") then the `solidity.compilers.version` value in `hardhat.config.js`'s `module exports` will also need updating to match.
 - Now delete the `.openzeppelin/goerli.json` manifest, along with the entire `artifacts` and `cache` folders.
 - Now prepare the new `openzeppelin/goerli.json` manifest by running: `npx hardhat --network <network> prepare-upgrade --proxy <proxy contract address>`
 - You can now revert `AVNBridge.sol` and `IAVNBridge.sol`back to the versions you were originally attempting to upgrade to and run the standard upgrade command again, remembering to update the solidity compiler version if it was changed.